 - Be of satisfactory quality (within the meaning of the Sale of Goods Act 1979)

 - Be fit for any purpose held out by The Supplier

 - The Customer gives notice to The Supplier (during the warranty period) within a reasonable time of discovery that some or all of the goods do not comply with the warranty set out in clause 11.1;

 - The Supplier is given reasonable opportunity of examining such goods

 - The Customer (if asked to do so by The Supplier) returns such goods to The Suppliers place of business at The Customer cost

-The Supplier shall, at its option, repair or replace the defective goods, credit or refund the price of the defective goods in full including reasonable carriage costs.
+The Supplier shall, at its option, replace the defective goods, credit or refund the price of the defective goods in full including reasonable carriage costs.

 However, this warranty does not apply in the circumstances described in clause 11.2